From quiet portraits to electrifying performances—learn to tell a musician’s story in a single frame.

 From quiet portraits to electrifying performances—learn to tell a musician’s story in a single frame.
 An immersive, hands-on experience with two masters of the craft.

-LOCATION: Blenheim Park, Midcoast Maine.
-Blenheim Park is a private estate and retreat center set on 16 landscaped, lakefront acres.
-It’s located about 3 hours north of Boston, 1 hour north of Portland, Maine and 7 miles from the charming town of Damariscotta.
+LOCATION: Blenheim Park is a private estate and retreat center set on 16 landscaped, lakefront acres in midcoast Maine.
+Located just 3 hours north of Boston, 1 hour north of Portland, and 7 miles from the charming village of Damariscotta, it offers multiple portrait “sets,” including a cherry orchard, lakeside docks, wooded trails, gardens, and historic architectural backdrops.
+Under Pamela and Rob’s guidance, students will learn to make environmental portraits and hybrid images that reflect both artist and place.

 CANCELLATION and WITHDRAWAL: If you are unable to attend the following cancellation policy applies: